koalaverse/anomalyDetection/cran-comments.md

 This is a resubmission.
 In this version I have:

-- Fixed a minor dplyr vs. plyr bug in help file examples by prefacing (dplyr::mutate)
+- Allowed for better tolerance when inverting covariance matrices
-- Made minor function efficiency improvements
+- Rewritten code to improve speed (and accuracy), both in R and C++
-- Changed the URL since we moved the GitHub repo to an organization account
+- Added new function to display histogram matrices

 ## Test environments

-* local OS X install, R 3.3.3
+* local Windows install, R 3.4.1
-* ubuntu 12.04 (on travis-ci), R 3.3.3
+* ubuntu 12.04 (on travis-ci), R 3.4.1
 * Windows (on apveyor)
 * win-builder (devel and release)